-Approximately 3 per cent of babies with bronchiolitisneed to be admitted to hospital (NHS UK Statistics).
-Your child may be admitted to hospital when they are not getting enough oxygen into their blood because they are having difficulty breathing.
+Approximately 3 percent of babies with bronchiolitis need to be admitted to the hospital (NHS UK Statistics).
+Your child may be disclosed to the hospital when they are not getting enough oxygen into their blood because they have difficulty breathing.
 And when they are not eating or drinking enough.

 It is tough to avoid bronchiolitis, but you can take steps to reduce the risk of catching the virus and check its spread.
 This includes: